 It’s easy to look at highly-anticipated sequels and say they were destined not to live up to audience expectations.
-There’s no way any sequel could compare to the movie that the fans had built up in their head, they’ll say.
+There’s no way any sequel could compare to the movie that the fans had built up in their head.
 People were so excited that anything less than the Second Coming would have been a disappointment…

 I’m here to tell you that’s a prime piece of bullshit.

 Because, at the end of the day, you either deliver or you don’t.
 Expectation should have nothing to do with it.
 Filmmakers shouldn’t be trying to emulate movies that a widespread audience could think up themselves; they should tell the stories that come only from inside their own heads that no one else could dream up and then turn into reality.
 And that’s kind of where the twin Matrix sequels Reloaded and Revolutions go wrong: they are, at once, stunningly original and profoundly conventional.
 Much like the first film before them, they take on the form of mythic structure and storytelling to deconstruct and then reassemble into something entirely new, but the Wachowskis fly too close to the sun in their attempts to achieve that aim.
 I don’t think I could call them “bad,” because the films are far too interesting to deserve such a callous label, but the simple fact of the matter is that the narrative they construct to bring these fascinating ideas to life just cannot hold all of that dramatic heft properly.